Urchmaney/medico-backend/README.md

 2. Run `bundle install` to install all required gems.

+3. Run `rails db:create` and `rails db:migrate` to set up database.

-3. Run `rails server` to host on your local machine. can host it on a live server and make neccessary changes to api links.
+4. Run `rails server` to host on your local machine. can host it on a live server and make neccessary changes to api links.

 ### Authors
 ---